International Assassin: Plot

 Kevin and Patti finally arrive at the well.
-Patti is nonchalant about being killed, but Kevin hesitates as he takes pity on her.
-He eventually brings himself to push her into the well, but suddenly hears her adult self calling for help.
-Kevin enters the well and finds an injured adult Patti resting at the bottom.
-Patti recounts being a contestant on Jeopardy! and raising enough money to leave Neil, but ultimately being too scared to do so.
+Despite hesitations, Kevin eventually brings himself to push her into the well.
+Stepping away, he soon hears Patti's adult self calling from the bottom of the well for help.
+Kevin falls while descending into the well to find an injured adult Patti resting at the bottom.
+Patti recounts being a contestant on Jeopardy! where she successfully won enough money to leave Neil, but ultimately was too scared to do so.
 Kevin tearfully embraces Patti before drowning her.
 Patti's death triggers a violent earthquake; Kevin begins climbing out of the well, but emerges in Virgil's yard back in the real world.
-He is found by Michael, who is shocked to see that Kevin has evidently returned from the dead.
+He is found by Michael, who is shocked to see that Kevin has returned from the dead.

 Production

 "International Assassin" was written by Leftovers showrunner Damon Lindelof and Nick Cuse, the son of Lindelof's Lost co-creator Carlton Cuse.
 The idea of sending series protagonist Kevin Garvey to the underworld emerged from an observation by religious scholar Reza Aslan, who served as a consultant on the series, that Kevin was a shaman figure capable of carrying knowledge between worlds.
 Lindelof and the writers subsequently decided to structure an episode around Kevin's death as an interpretation of Dante's Inferno.

 Lindelof and co-showrunner Tom Perrotta, who wrote the book on which the series is based, conceived of a hotel setting for the series' depiction of the afterlife, while Cuse introduced the premise of making Kevin an assassin.
 Cuse noted that many of the episode's plot details started as jokes in the writers' room, such as Patti being a senator with the Guilty Remnant as a political party.
 Series star Justin Theroux confirmed that Kevin was dead during the events of "International Assassin," per the script for the preceding episode, "A Most Powerful Adversary".

 The episode makes frequent usage of "Chorus of the Hebrew Slaves" from Giuseppe Verdi's 1842 opera Nabucco as a musical cue.
 Lindelof took inspiration from Die Hard, whose score consists largely of Beethoven compositions, in choosing the piece as an operatic flourish for the episode.
 Kevin's mission to assassinate Patti closely resembles the plot of The Godfather, which is acknowledged within the episode.

 "International Assassin" marks the first of multiple trips Kevin makes to the afterlife in the series, including a second visit to the hotel in the season 2 finale, "I Live Here Now."
 The hotel scenes were filmed at the Sheraton Hotel at the Capitol in Austin, Texas.